 Turns out, the bumps you see immediately after waxing are quite similar to the bumps you see when dealing with razor burn.
 Treat them the same, keeping the area moisturized and using a calming cream.

 While the skin does get pulled on, and bruising on sensitive skin is normal, you shouldn't be turning black and blue after waxing.
 If this is a result of doing it at home, be gentler with yourself next time, and examine why it could have happened.
 If it's not a result of at-home waxing, don't return to that technician.
-Unfortunately, bruising isn't easy remedied.
-However, a high-CBD cream like Lord Jones can help with the pain.
+Unfortunately, bruising isn't easily remedied.
+Try a high-CBD cream like Lord Jones to help with the pain.

 Burned or Removed Skin